Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Boise State and its opponents have scored at least 59.5 points -- this matchup's over/under -- just two times this season.
+- Boise State and its opponents have combined for 59 points -- this matchup's over/under -- just twice this year.

-- Nevada has not yet combined with its opponents to score more than 59.5 points in a game this season.
+- Nevada's games have gone over 59 points in just one opportunity this season.

-- The combined points per game average of the two teams, 62.3, is 2.8 points above Saturday's over/under.
+- Saturday's over/under is 3.3 points lower than the two team's combined 62.3 points per game average.

-- The Broncos and their opponents have scored an average of 63.4 points per game in 2021, 3.9 more than Saturday's total.
+- Broncos games this season feature an average total of 63.4 points, a number 4.4 points higher than Saturday's over/under.

-- In 2021, games involving the Wolf Pack have averaged a total of 53.3 points, 6.2 fewer than this game's set over/under.
+- The 53.3 PPG average total in Wolf Pack games this season is 5.7 points fewer than this game's over/under.

 Boise State Stats and Trends

-- In Boise State's four games this year, it has three wins against the spread.
+- Boise State has played four games, with three wins against the spread.

-- The Broncos have always covered the spread this season when favored by 6.5 points or more.
+- The Broncos have been favored by 6.5 points or more two times this season and have covered the spread in all of them.

-- Boise State's games this year have gone over the point total one time in four opportunities (25%).
+- Boise State's games this year have gone over the total in one out of four opportunities (25%).

-- Boise State is 3-0 against the spread and 2-1 overall this season when the team puts up more than 21.7 points.
+- Boise State is 3-0 against the spread and 2-1 overall this season when the team scores more than 21.7 points.

-- Boise State is 2-0 against the spread and 2-0 overall when the team amasses over 337.0 yards.
+- In games that Boise State totals over 337.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Broncos have turned the ball over five times, two more than the Wolf Pack's takeaways (3).
+- The Broncos have turned the ball over two more times (5 total) than the Wolf Pack have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.